seiyab/do-expr/README.md

 In this case, you need to write coding guideline documents and notify colleagues.
 Because this is not idiomatic yet.
-If readers don't know this idiom, they are confused by mysterious `_do` argument and might consider it is function declaration until they reach the last `()`.
+If readers don't know this idiom, they are confused by a mysterious `_do` argument and might consider that it is a function declaration until they reach the last `()`.

 On the other hand, `do_` already has README.md that you read now.
 If readers don't know `do_`, they are likely to google `@seiyab/do-expr` and find this README.

-### v.s. proposal-do-expressions
+### vs. proposal-do-expressions

+#### Functionality
+Some features like `break` / `continue` / `yield` doesn't work with `@seiyab/do-expr`.

+The reasons are not only technical ones.
+It is an intended interface design.
+The main motivation of `@seiyab/do-expr` is expression-oriented programming.
+Though feature are perhaps helpful, they don't fit the original motivation.
+They might induce unnecessary complexity.

+The following issue reports proposal-do-expressions vs IIFEs: https://github.com/tc39/proposal-do-expressions/issues/34

 #### Availability
 proposal-do-expressions is still stage 1 of the TC39 process.
 But a babel plugin [`@babel/plugin-proposal-do-expression`](https://babeljs.io/docs/en/babel-plugin-proposal-do-expressions) is available.